 Training and Education Committee

-Chair of Advisor Training and Education Committee
+Advisor Training and Education Committee

 Shannon started as an academic advisor in 2006 in the University College Advisement Center.
 Upon completing her Masters in Organizational Learning Instructional Technology from the University of New Mexico in 2010 she became the academic advisor trainer for all undergraduate advisors.
 She also received her Bachelors of Business Administration in 2005 from the University of New Mexico.
 She has developed the advisor training program to include an online training and 12 months of curriculum for new advisors, LoboAchieve and Banner trainings, refresher trainings, advisor assessments, etc.